SilkRose/Pony/src/stories/matchbox-ponies/matchbox-ponies.md

 Celestia cried at the occupied moon.

-Friendship did not saved them all.
+Friendship did not save them all.

 She looked up.
 The rainbow soared.